-Prerequisite: A grade of "C" or better in prerequisite courses of Biology 1470 or 2401, Mathematics 1314, Chemistry 1470 and English 1301.
+Prerequisite: A grade of "C" or better in prerequisite courses of Biology 1470 or 2401, Mathematics 1314 or Mathematics 1470, Chemistry 1470 and English 1301.
 Concurrent enrollment in Invasive Cardiovascular 1270 and 1370.
-This course emphasizes basic principles in medical electronics and computers for the cardiovascular student.
-The theory and operation of medical instrumentation will be the focus.
+This course emphasizes basic principles in medical electronics and computers for the cardiovascular The theory and operation of medical instrumentation will be the focus.
 (3 Lec.)